Budibase/website/content/blog/updates/2024/files-in-automation.md

 ![Trigger Webhook](https://res.cloudinary.com/daog6scxm/image/upload/v1721830432/product-marketing-images/Files%20in%20automation/pandadoc/pandadoc7.png)

 ### Step 5: Trigger an automation when the employee signs the contract
-For this step, we will use a webhook trigger.
+For this step, we will use another webhook trigger.
 When the candidate signs the contract, an event in PandaDoc will trigger the Budibase webhook, causing the automation to run.

 Add the Trigger URL from your Budibase webhook as a new Configuration in the PandaDoc Settings.
 Then, you can select which PandaDoc events will trigger our automation in Budibase.